hardikhp4199/MultipleTableRestAPI/README.md

 This guide provides the steps to build a RESTful Web API in .NET 8 using the scaffolding method with Entity Framework Core.
 By following these steps, you can automatically generate models and `DbContext` from your existing database and focus on building the API logic.

 Feel free to explore the project and customize it as needed for your own use cases.

----

-### You can now paste this into your GitHub repository’s `README.md` file and push it.

-Let me know if you need further customization or edits for this file!